 4) The mirrors on this floor are quite extraordinary!

-One of the special features of the renovated Top Deck is the placement of geometrical mirrors throughout the whole area.
-They give the area a more spacious feeling and make you feel as though you are floating and wherever you look there is a fantastic view.
-They have been carefully places so that reflections double the views from the windows producing a mysterious effect.
+One of the unique features of the renovated Top Deck is the placement of geometrical mirrors throughout the whole area.
+They give the space a more spacious feeling and make you feel as though you are floating, and wherever you look, there is a fantastic view.
+They have been carefully placed so that reflections double the views from the windows producing a mysterious effect.

 5) On a clear day you can see Mt.
 Fuji!